Anthony-de-cruz/Packet-Forwarding-Service/README.md

 - Root level access.
 - `tcpdump` to show traffic flows.

+Associated traffic generation is dependent on either:

+- `quickemu` + `Ubuntu 22.04` to provide an environment for:
+- `Open5gs` + `UERANSIM`.

+Or:

+- The provided `Python3` script.

 The intended setup includes 2 Ubuntu 22.04 VMs to simulate a 5G cellular network.
-However, 2 Python 3 scripts are provided to simulate network traffic by transmitting packet samples via UDP.
+However, 2 Python scripts are provided to simulate network traffic by transmitting packet samples via UDP.
 This can act as a significantly simpler interim demonstrator.

 > [!IMPORTANT]
 > Read the scripts found in `scripts/` understand what is going on before you run anything.

-### Setup
+## Setup

 To setup VMs: